Rocky Mountain High. For Real.Marijuana tourism is the newest way to take a vacation in Colorado.

 - Only licensed retail marijuana stores may sell retail marijuana, and only to those 21 and older.

-- Buyers of medical pot won't face the additional taxes that recreational pot purchases entail, but medical marijuana requires a state red card, which can only be obtained by Colorado residents with a recommendation from a doctor.
+- Buyers of medical pot won't face the additional taxes that recreational pot purchases entail.
+But medical marijuana requires a state red card, which can only be obtained by Colorado residents with a recommendation from a doctor.

 - You must be 21 and older to buy, possess or use retail marijuana.
 It is illegal to give or sell retail marijuana to minors.

-- It is illegal to use or consume marijuana in a motor vehicle and it is illegal to drive under the influence of marijuana.
+- It is illegal to use or consume marijuana in a motor vehicle and to drive under the influence of marijuana.
 A motorist in Colorado can be ticketed for impaired driving if his or her blood shows more than 5 nanograms of active THC, the active constituent of marijuana.
 Marijuana may be carried in cars but it may not be in an open container and cannot cross state boundaries.

 - You cannot take marijuana through airport security or travel out of state with it.